Alpha-404/comparestr/README.md

 # comparestr

+im too lazy to update the releases so if you want the latest just compile it from source

 simple and lightweight multiplatform string comparison tool for whenever you need to compare strings or sha1 or whatever your into

 compile on linux with `g++ main.cpp -o comparestr`